american citizen greatness

 U.S. Foreign Labor Levy Legislative Proposal

-The U.S. Foreign Labor Levy legislative proposal comprises a 4-Tax Pillar, 4-Tier Salary Framework targeting 16.7 million documented non-citizen workers and students across all U.S. industries, aiming to shift corporate hiring toward U.S. citizens through profit-driven incentives.
+The U.S. Foreign Labor Levy proposal establishes a 4-Pillar, 4-Tier Salary Framework targeting ~32.3 million documented non-citizen workers and students across all U.S. industries.

-• Generates significant tax revenue to fund U.S. workforce development.
+• Generate significant tax revenue to reinvest in U.S. workforce development, and

-• Ensures fairness in low-wage sectors like agriculture and hospitality.
+• Ensure fairness in low-wage sectors such as agriculture and hospitality.

 Baseline: Current Usage and Costs